pcdslab/PCDSLab.github.io/README.md

 8. Website administrator will review and approve.

 ## Add a blog post
+Similar steps as above except for change directory to /posters/_posts

+## Add a blog post
+Similar steps as above except for change directory to /blog/_posts

 ## Add new and exciting news
+Similar steps as above except for change directory to /news/_posts

 ## Add content to your software
+Similar steps as above except for change directory to /software/_posts

 ## Assets